GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT quick reference
 -------------------

-[sec:purpose] Instead of an alphabetical listing, this section contains a summary sorted by program purpose.
+Instead of an alphabetical listing, this section contains a summary sorted by program purpose.
 Also included is a quick summary of the standard command line options and a breakdown of the **-J** option for each of the over 30 projections available in *GMT*.